 Most side effects start to improve a few weeks after treatment, but some can last longer or appear later.
 Late side effects are uncommon, but may include damage to the liver, kidneys, stomach or small intestine.
 Talk to your radiation oncologist or radiation oncology nurse about ways to manage these side effects.

 Managing pain in pancreatic cancer

-- strong medicines such as opioids
+- strong pain medicines such as opioids

-- chemotherapy and/or radiation therapy to shrink cancer pressing on nerves.
+- chemotherapy and/or radiation therapy to shrink cancer pressing on nerves

-Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, practical, emotional, spiritual and social needs.
-The team also provides support to families and carers.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals work together to meet your physical, emotional, cultural, social and spiritual needs.

 Expert content reviewers: